-Before you apply
+Before you apply for car finance

-Before you apply for car finance you should check your credit score.
-Some of the cheaper deals are only available to people with excellent credit ratings.
+Some lower-priced offers are only available to people with an excellent credit rating.
 If you don’t fall into that category then you can still obtain credit, but you may have to pay more.
-Checking your credit report for any errors will ensure you aren’t forced into a more expensive deal or denied credit altogether because of an incorrect entry on your report.
+Checking your credit report for any errors will ensure you aren’t forced into a more expensive deal or denied credit altogether due to any incorrect entries that may be on your report.

-Understand your options
+Understand your car finance options

 Speak to your broker or dealership

-Discussing your requirements with your broker or dealership has some significant benefits.
-They should have expert knowledge on the finance options available and will be able to pre-empt any hurdles you are likely to face.
-They will also understand the financier’s lending guidelines and ensure that your income and expenses are all entered correctly.
+Spending time going over your individual requirements with the broker or dealership has some significant benefits.
+They should have expert knowledge on the finance options available and will be able to pre-empt any hurdles you’re likely to face.
+They’ll also understand the Finance House’s lending guidelines and ensure that your income and expenses are all entered correctly.

-Complete your application for finance
+Complete your finance application

 Sign the dotted line!
-But don’t worry, just because you’ve signed to apply, it doesn’t mean you must accept any offer of credit that is returned for you.
-Even if you did accept a credit agreement you will still usually have a 14-day cooling-off period in which to change your mind.*If it is a regulated agreement.
+But don’t worry, just because you’ve signed to apply, it doesn’t mean you have to accept any offer of credit that is returned for you.
+Even if you do accept a credit agreement you will still usually have a 14-day cooling-off period*, during which you can change your mind.

 What is the difference between each outcome?